Superrehtard/old_diaspora_wiki/Migrating-from-MongoDB-to-MySQL.md

     charset: utf8
     collation: utf8_bin

 Add them if they are missing.

-Then, on the command line, run
+If you want that diaspora creates the database, call

     bundle exec rake db:create

-This will create the database, normally you need 'root' to do this or a user with the right privilege.
-If you created a user and the database with the right collation, you can skip this step!
+This will create the database, normally you need 'root' privileges to do this.
+If you created a user and the database with the right collation manually, you can skip this step!

+Create the tables *in* your database with:

     bundle exec rake db:migrate

-This step creates the tables in your database!
 If only want to create the production database, put `RAILS_ENV=production` before each `bundle exec`.
 The default is to create databases in test, development and production.

 ## Migrate from Mongo